 Expert Intel: Some issuers will forgo reporting a first missed payment to the credit bureaus, too, if you call them up and plead your case.
 (Accidents happen, you know?)
 Habitual offenders, however, shouldn’t expect their issuer to acquiesce.

-With that in mind, here are four credit cards that’ll cut you some slack.
+With that in mind, here are two credit cards that’ll cut you some slack.